brendacs/colludia-gatsby/src/content/posts/review/2020-08-10-for-the-people-demo-review.markdown

 ## A Promise of More

 Even later, a surprising twist to the plot turns up: there's a recent string of murders in Iron-1, presumably done by a serial killer.
 I was extremely excited to find that the plot isn't completely reliant on the gameplay, and that there were multiple plotlines to resolve.
 An official comes to the office with pictures of the recent murders, asking me to find any leads.
-In each picture, some form of hand-made jewelry accompanies the body—and so the plot thickens.
+In each picture, some form of hand-made jewelry accompanies the body — and so the plot thickens.

 The demo ends there, after four days of immersive gameplay as a high-ranking official in a bleak, war-torn country.
 I really enjoyed _For The People_'s demo and it left me wanting more of the life of Francis River.
-I recommend trying out the demo even if you aren't particularly interested in either the visual novel or resource management genre—it looks like the full game will be an excellent blend of both.
+I recommend trying out the demo even if you aren't particularly interested in either the visual novel or resource management genre — it looks like the full game will be an excellent blend of both.

 [image0]: ../../../images/post/forthepeople/ForThePeople0.webp
 [image1]: ../../../images/post/forthepeople/ForThePeople1.webp